15 best cities for digital nomads

 The capital city, Warsaw, is much more business-oriented and, although another popular hub for digital nomads, it lacks the history and diversity of Krakow.
 For best digital nomad destinations in Europe, Krakow has to be near the top of the list.

 If I had to nitpick and find one fault, I'd say that it does get a little chilly in the winter.
 It frequently drops below zero celsius, although the summer months make up for it with mid to high twenties.

-Make sure to check out Worldpackers work exchange and volunteer programs in Krakow!
+Check out Worldpackers work exchange programs in Krakow!

 8. Lisbon, Portugal

 Is the cold not for you?
 Step forward Lisbon!

 As far as digital nomad destinations go, this is a winner.
 Lisbon has embraced the nomad culture with wide-open arms, and there's a crazy amount of choice of where to work.